-For purposes of proposed Rule 1220(a)(1), the phrase "actively engaged in the management of the member organization's securities business" includes the management of, and the implementation of corporate policies related to, such business.
-The term also includes managerial decision-making authority with respect to the member organization's securities business and management-level responsibilities for supervising any aspect of such business, such as serving as a voting member of the member organization's executive, management or operations committee.
+For purposes of proposed Rule 1220(a)(1), the phrase "actively engaged in the management of the member organization's or ETP Holder's securities business" includes the management of, and the implementation of corporate policies related to, such business.
+The term also includes managerial decisionmaking authority with respect to a member organization's or ETP Holder's securities business and managementlevel responsibilities for supervising any aspect of such business, such as serving as a voting member of the a member organization's or ETP Holder's executive, management or operations committee.

-2. Proposed Rule 1220(a)(2)-General Securities Principal 37
+2. Proposed Rule 2.1220(a)(2)-General Securities Principal 40

-Proposed Rule 1220(a)(2)(A) states that each principal as defined in proposed Rule 1220(a)(1) is required to register with the Exchange as a General Securities Principal, subject to the following exceptions.
-The proposed rule provides that if a principal's activities include the functions of a Compliance Officer, a Financial and Operations Principal (or an Introducing Broker-Dealer Financial and Operations Principal, as applicable), a Principal Financial Officer, a Principal Operations Officer, or a Securities Trader Principal, then the principal must appropriately register in one or more of these categories.
+Proposed Rule 2.1220(a)(2)(A) states that each principal as defined in proposed Rule 2.1220(a)(1) is required to register with the Exchange as a General Securities Principal, subject to the following exceptions.
+The proposed rule provides that if a principal's activities include the functions of a Compliance Officer, a Financial and Operations Principal (or an Introducing Broker-Dealer Financial and Operations Principal, as applicable), a Principal Financial Officer, a Principal Operations Officer, a Securities Trader Principal, or a Registered Options Principal then the principal must appropriately register in one or more of these categories.

-Proposed Rule 1220(a)(2)(A) further provides that if a principal's activities are limited solely to the functions of a General Securities Sales Supervisor, then the principal may appropriately register in that category in lieu of registering as a General Securities Principal.
+Proposed Rule 2.1220(a)(2)(A) further provides that if a principal's activities are limited solely to the functions of a General Securities Sales Supervisor, then the principal may appropriately register in that category in lieu of registering as a General Securities Principal.

-Proposed Rule 1220(a)(2)(B) requires that an individual registering as a General Securities Principal satisfy the General Securities Representative prerequisite registration and pass the General Securities Principal qualification examination.
-Proposed Rule 1220(a)(2)(B) also clarifies that an individual may register as a General Securities Sales Supervisor and pass the
+Proposed Rule 2.1220(a)(2)(B) requires that an individual registering as a General Securities Principal satisfy the General Securities Representative prerequisite registration and pass the General Securities Principal qualification examination.
+Proposed Rule 2.1220(a)(2)(B) also clarifies that an